Viruses & Worms

 Protecting yourself from computer viruses, worms and trojan horses

 What is a computer virus?

+A computer virus is a malicious program designed to spread throughout your computer by hiding itself in your files.
 In addition to spreading itself, a computer virus may also have harmful side effects such as deleting data from your harddrive.

 What is a computer worm?